daywiss/permits/README.md

 `permits.getByUserAndAction(userid,action,type)`
 `permits.getByResourceAndAction(resourceid,action,type)`

-- returns - An array of permission objects, or an emtpy array if none are found.
+- returns - An array of permission objects, or an empty array if none are found.

 ##Filter
 If you need more search options you can filter directly on any permission parameter.
 All parameters